phac-nml/irida/doc/user/user/pipelines/index.md

 ![](images/batch-download-user-outputs.png)

-You can filter the outputs using the search box and hitting the enter key or clicking the magnifying glass icon next to the search box.
+You can filter the outputs using the search box, and the outputs are filtered as you type.
 The following fields are searched:
 - Sample Name
 - File
 - Analysis Type